-There are three key areas that SEED show commitment to schools: Act:on tutoring, talks in schools and professional training.
+There are three key areas that SEED show commitment to schools: Act:on tutoring, professional training and talks in schools.

-SEED have partnered with Act:on tutoring to offer Manchester students the opportunity to further develop key transferable skills whilst at The University of Manchester, whilst supporting children’s learning in the local community.
+SEED have partnered with Act:on tutoring to offer Manchester students the opportunity to further develop key transferable skills whilst at The University of Manchester, while supporting children’s learning in the local community.

 Volunteering with Act:on tutoring is a great way to meet fellow students, build your CV and develop communication and interpersonal skills.
 We will give references on completion of the programme if desired and if you’re interested in teaching as a career, it’s a fantastic chance to get experience working in a school.
 Successful completion of volunteering activity will be acknowledged on your graduation transcript.

 The tutoring usually happens after school or on Saturday mornings and we run programmes during autumn, spring and summer terms.
 We aim to place you in a nearby school and match you with 1-2 pupils in your chosen subject.
 All tutoring takes place on the school premises at the same time each week, with training and resources provided.
 We will also process a DBS check for you if you don’t already have one.